Search Motel Lounge

 1972

 It is interesting to note that, in April of 1972, Bert Reynolds' nude centerfold appeared in Cosmopolitan Magazine.
-Now Johnny ain't no Burt!
-Why would he think that copying Burt was a good idea?
+Why would Johnny think that copying Burt was a good idea?
 Or did Burt copy Johnny?
-These questions need to be answered!
-Is Reynolds a big copy cat?!!!
+These questions need answers!

 The Ken Hacker Society